ruscur/snowpatch/README.md

 [Andrew Donnellan](mailto:andrew.donnellan@au1.ibm.com).

-License
+Licence
 -------
-Copyright © 2016 IBM Corporation.
+Copyright © 2016-2018 IBM Corporation.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software